partrickJhonson/beef/Installation.md

 If you want to install the test pre-requisites just run

 ``
-$bundle install --with test
+$ bundle install --with test
 ``

 This will install the pre-requisite gem's for tests.

 If you want to run the test suit run:
 ``
-$bundle exec rake
+$ bundle exec rake
 ``
 ## Updating